HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-updates.md

 # Catalog Updates
-## Introduction
+## Update Intro
-### CINX Catalog Update Introduction
+### CINX Catalog Update Introduction - Price Update Service

 CINX allows a company to define their own catalog of material content.
 This Private Catalog can contain items from the Harrison Plumbing/Mechanical database, vendor catalogs that are hosted on CINX, and items created and maintained by the company.
 In addition, a company can have access to CINX software partner catalogs.
 For example, databases used by industry estimating systems are available as CINX catalogs.

 As part of CINX’s integration services, a company can request catalog updates formatted for industry software or develop a customized format.
-The company can have unlimited subscriptions to CINX Import-Export Applications – Catalog updates.
+The company can have unlimited subscriptions to CINX Import-Export Applications.

 Each subscription will define the catalog of items and the output format.
-This subscription has a CINX GUID that will be required to create API requests.
-This GUID can be obtained from the CINX Subscriptions/Authorizations response.
+This subscription has an App Id that will be required to create API requests.
+This Id can be obtained from the CINX Subscriptions/Authorizations response.

 **Update Format**

 As noted above, CINX can produce update files according to the specifications of leading industry software systems.
 Custom formats are also supported.

 In addition to specifying the catalog and format, a subscription has additional settings that are used to manage the update process.
 Examples include a schedule for when updates are produced, who is notified when updates are ready, and what prices types (sources) to include in the updates.

 **Schedule**

 CINX has the ability to define when catalog updates are processed for subscriptions based on a Private CINX catalog.
 Schedule options include:

 * Nightly
 * Weekly (select the day)